zihaozou/Delta/README.md

 **************************************************************

 In order to implement a complete functionalities of a software upgrader.
 Some other features not included in my code, but you need to do it yourself, are: 1, a bootloader program.
-2, a IAP program that integrate my decoder functionality.
+2, a IAP program that integrates my decoder functionality.

 ## OPEN SOURCE SOFTWARE USAGE